GStreamer/gstreamer/docs/gst-validate-scenarios.md

 like:

 ```
-description, summary="Seeks at 1.0 to 2.0 then at \
+meta, summary="Seeks at 1.0 to 2.0 then at \
 3.0 to 0.0 and then seeks at \
 1.0 to 2.0 for 1.0 second (between 2.0 and 3.0).", \
 seek=true, duration=5.0, min-media-duration=4.0